ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 varname
     Specifies the name of a VIRTEL variable (must be placed in quotes) CURRENT-SCREEN-POSITION
-    The tested variable is located at the current screen position as set or incremented by “SET$ SCREEN-POSITION”, page 201.
+    The tested variable is located at the current screen position as set or incremented by “SET$ SCREEN-POSITION” <#_V456UG_201.
 LTRIM
     (optional) Removes a set of characters from the start of a list variable (see Note) before copying it).